rschristopher/rschristopher.github.io/src/saving/index.md

  with more security than any
  institutional custody system could ever offer.

-* [Level 7: Protocols + Multisig](level-7/) -- protocols to manage the complexity of self-sovereign savings with multi-signature keys.
+* [Level 7: Protocols + Multisig](level-7/) -- Protocols to manage the complexity of multi-signature keys.
-* [Level 8: DMZs](level-8/) -- keep your full-node and transaction-manager completely safe from untrusted devices on your network.
+* [Level 8: DMZs](level-8/) -- Keep your full-node and transaction-manager completely safe from untrusted devices on your network.
-* [Level 9: Fault Tolerance](level-9/) -- remove all "single points of compromise", in other words, an attacker who compromised a signing device would have no access to your wealth.
+* [Level 9: Fault Tolerance](level-9/) -- Remove all "single points of compromise", in other words, an attacker who compromised a signing device would have no access to your wealth.
-* [Level 10: Fail-safes](level-10/) -- require fully redundant networks with explicit verification of cryptographic signatures.
+* [Level 10: Fail-safes](level-10/) -- Require fully redundant networks with explicit verification of cryptographic signatures.
-* [Level 11: Countermeasures](level-11/) -- electronic countermeasures to begin to safeguard against "NSA-level" threats.
+* [Level 11: Countermeasures](level-11/) -- Electronic countermeasures to safeguard against "NSA-level" threats.
 * [Level 12: Off-grid Operations](level-12/) -- Receive-only (e.g., satellite) nodes with offline transaction management requiring remote and geographically distributed key signing and redundant online drop-points (points to transmit).